 - Part-Time/Hourly SICE Staff - In general, workstations and office/cubicle assignment for part-time/hourly staff is handled as with supported graduate students so please see the previous section for details.
 You are encouraged to have your supervisor make your request via the SICE Service Desk for a workstation or office/cubicle on your behalf.

-- Unsupported SICE Graduate and Undergraduate Students - Unsupported students are typically not assigned office or cubicle space and dedicated workstations.
+- Unsupported SICE Graduate and Undergraduate Students - Unsupported and unfunded students are typically not assigned office or cubicle space and dedicated workstations.
 Exceptions might be granted with the sponsorship of a SICE faculty member so please have your sponsoring faculty member make the request via the SICE Service Desk.
 However, there are IU Student Technology Centers (STCs) and SICE-managed shared lab spaces in the SICE facilities that are available to SICE students.
 If you are unsure what facilities are available to you as a SICE student, please contact the SICE Service Desk.

 - REU Students, Camp Participants, and Other Non-IU Affiliates - Handled on a case-by-case basis.
 The sponsoring faculty or staff member should contact the SICE Service Desk well in advance of arrival to arrange appropriate resources.